Pre-Marital Contracts FAQs

 Yes – this is a Contract and you must both have separate legal advice.

-For a Contract to be ultimately persuasive, it must fall within the parameters of an award that a Court would make.
-It is, therefore, very wise to review the contract (known as a post-marital contract) in the event of time passing – five years is a typical period.
-Also, if there is a significant change in circumstances such as the birth of a child.
+For a contract to be ultimately persuasive, it must fall within the parameters of an award that a court would make.
+It is, therefore, wise to review the contract (known as a post-marital contract) in the event of time passing, or a significant change in circumstances. .

-The short answer is that, in this country, Pre-Marital Agreements are not binding but they are compelling when both parties have made full financial disclosure and have had the benefit of legal advice.
-This contrasts with Europe where in some countries Pre-Marital Agreements are binding (e.g. Sweden and France).
-In this country a Pre-Marital Agreement is the factor which will be taken into account in assessing the division of income and assets on divorce.
-It is a profoundly important factor and the Court may give great weight to such agreements.
+The short answer is that, in this country, marital agreements are not binding but they are compelling when both parties have made full financial disclosure and have had the benefit of legal advice.
+This contrasts with many other countries where marital agreements are binding.
+In this country a marital agreement is a factor which will be taken into account in assessing the division of income and assets on divorce.
+It is profoundly important and the court will give great weight to such agreements.

 How much will it cost?

 Fees will be charged on the basis of hours spent and, therefore, it depends upon the complexity of your case and the complexity of your financial arrangements because there must be full disclosure of these.
-A very straightforward Pre-Marital Contract will cost in the order of £1,000 plus VAT and a costs estimate will be submitted in all cases.
+A very straightforward pre-marital contract will cost in the order of £1,500-£2,000 plus VAT and a costs estimate will be submitted in all cases.